GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 ## Assignment tasks

-Use the Digitizer to execute the following steps with the .tif images from the book of your choice:
+Use the Digitizer to execute the following steps with all .tif images from your assigned book:

 1) Set your working directory